-CIS 466/566 Advanced Data Base (3) Prerequisite: CIS 366 or equivalent.
+- CIS 466/566 Advanced Data Base (3) Prerequisite: CIS 366 or equivalent.
 An advanced study of data base planning, design, implementation, evaluation, and administration.
 Topics include: the ANSI/SPARC model for data base development, exploration of advanced considerations related to various types of data base structures, the use of data bases for strategic advantage in the organization, management of all phases of the data base life, query and human factors considerations.
-Student will apply theory to a data base project.

-CIS 471/571 Networking IV (3) Prerequisite: CIS 371 or instructor approval.
+Student will apply theory to a data base project. - CIS 471/571 Networking IV (3) Prerequisite: CIS 371 or instructor approval.
 This course builds upon the material presented in CIS 371 and provides the students with additional networking theory.
-In addition, students will work in a variety of "hands-on" settings to apply the theory to modern computer networks and networking equipment.

-CIS 475/575 Topics in Computer Information Systems (3) Prerequisites: Varies by topic.
+In addition, students will work in a variety of "hands-on" settings to apply the theory to modern computer networks and networking equipment. - CIS 475/575 Topics in Computer Information Systems (3) Prerequisites: Varies by topic.
 Study of topics such as simulation, expert systems, and other areas in the forefront of current CIS practices.
 Designated as a "hands on", project-oriented course.
 The student will learn about the techniques, tools and practices of contemporary information systems domains.
 Topic and title will vary.
-May be repeated if topic and title are different.

-CIS 477/577 Project Management (3) Prerequisite: BUS 352 or instructor approval.
+May be repeated if topic and title are different. - CIS 477/577 Project Management (3) Prerequisite: BUS 352 or instructor approval.
 This course provides an introduction to the management of projects.
 Emphasis is placed on both the technical aspects of the project management process and the management of the human behavioral/situational aspects of projects.
 The nature of projects is explored.
 The techniques and tools of project management are introduced.
 Operational, tactical, and strategic implications of project management approaches are considered.
 The use of current project management software is incorporated.
-Students are also provided with an understanding of the many environmental and behavioral issues surrounding project management, and approaches to dealing with these issues.
+Students are also provided with an understanding of the many environmental and

+Computer Science (CSC) Computer Technology & Information Systems Department School of Business & Technology Gardner Hall

+Objectives: The Computer Science (CSC) program objectives are to provide its students and graduates with: (1) the foundational principles and concepts of computer science and mathematics essential for further study in the field; (2) a working knowledge of computer hardware and architecture; (3) the ability to analyze, design, build/program, implement, and evaluate software and systems; (4) an understanding of fundamental scientific principles and the scientific method; (5) the ability to work independently, as well as in groups across a range of diverse situations; (6) a working familiarity with behavioral issues surrounding project management, and approaches to dealing with these issues.
 Graduate students in this courses have additional requirements beyond those for the undergraduate students.